atom/ci/README.md

   - APM_TEST_PACKAGES="autocomplete-plus some-other-package-here"
 ```

-### Why is the language set to objective-c for Travis CI?

-Atom has only been released for OS X and Windows and setting the `language`
-to `objective-c` tells Travis CI to run the build on an OS X worker.
-You can
-read more about it [here](http://blog.travis-ci.com/introducing-mac-ios-rubymotion-testing).

 ### What version of Atom is used to run the specs?

 It will always download the latest available version.
 You can read more about